 A recipe for zesty lemon garlic butter that's perfect on meat, fish or vegetables and will be great when bbq season starts.
 This beautiful citrus butter is so easy to make and really versatile too!
 We love it on freshly cooked corn on the cob.

 This lemon garlic butter is such a simple recipe to make and it's brilliant on freshly barbecued corn on the cob!
 In fact, it's brilliant on so many things.
 You just have to make it in time for your next barbecue.
+Or next time you choose to air fry some corn!

 Imagine this zesty butter with steak, veggie kebabs or beautifully charred fish!
 Go on!
 I know I've already tempted you just by that first picture.